18F/identity-idp/docs/FixingOpenSSLVersionProblem.md

-# This document describes a recurrent problem with OpenSSL and some of our tests
+# How to fix a recurrent problem with OpenSSL and some of our tests
 The problem appears to manifests when Ruby was built and linked against the wrong version of OpenSSL.
 In summary, the procedure we have found that fixes the problem is to rebuild Ruby, linked against the correct